marksutton/EART40003-Programming-for-Geoscientists/functions.md

 **Origin** (my term, not a standard one) is where the function comes from!
 Some are built-in – others are from a particular library that you will need to import.

 --------------------

+**abs(number) return type: floating point number or integer [built-in]**
+<br />Takes a number (either an int or a float), and returns the same type with the negative sign stripped off (if there was one).
+Abs is short for ‘absolute’.

+**chr(int) return type: string [built-in]**
+Takes an integer argument, and returns a single-character string using the ASCII coding system – see e.g. [http://www.asciitable.com/](http://www.asciitable.com/) for a list of codes).
+Will give an error if the number used as an argument can’t be converted to a valid ASCII code.

 **float(value) return type: floating point number [built-in]**
 <br />Takes a value and tries to convert it into a number (technically a floating point number – discussed in a later lecture).